ga-wdi-lessons/react-intro/readme.md

     Let's do that via a button click event -- where should we initialize it?
   </summary>

-  > In the return value of our PostView's `render` method.
+  > In the return value of our Post's `render` method.

 </details>